hero-evaluation.jpg

 (iii) Capture and understand the good practices, lessons learned, and indirect effects of our work across programmatic activities.

-Evaluations also consider progress against SEforALL's theory of change, including intermediate impacts and how they contribute towards specific projects that then help drive SDG7 in alignment with the Paris Agreement.
+Evaluations also consider progress against SEforALL’s theory of change, including how intermediate outcomes contribute to advancing SDG7 in alignment with the Paris Agreement.